-Pico da Barrosa is a magnificent peak located in the eastern part of São Miguel Island, which is one of the nine islands that make up the Azores archipelago.
-The peak, which stands at 947 meters above sea level, is one of the highest points on the island.
-It offers stunning views of the surrounding landscape.
+Pico da Barrosa is a magnificent peak located in the eastern part of São Miguel Island, one of the nine islands that compose the Azores archipelago.
+At 947 meters above sea level, it is one of the highest points on the island and offers stunning views of the surrounding landscape.

 Pico da Barrosa will provide your first stunning view over Lagoa do Fogo, one of the most beautiful places in the whole archipelago.
 An innumerable number of people pass by this mountain every day when visiting this beautiful central region of São Miguel.